Capability precedes understanding

 I was a dumb teenager

 I grew up in a small town.
-My house was a fifteen minute drive to high school: the same distance to the nearest apple orchard.
+My house was a fifteen minute drive to high school, and ten minutes to the nearest apple orchard.

 One summer day at the ripe age of 13 I was hanging out with my two buddies- let's call them Mac and Derrick.
 Mac had a brilliant idea.
 According to a Youtube video he consulted, if you mixed gasoline and styrofoam it made a sticky, flammable napalm-like substance.
 Sick.